Letterbook/FEP/feps/fep-1b12.md

 }
 ```

 There are reference links provided for navigating up from a comment to the respective thread and group.
-Comments MUST provide a field `inReplyTo` linking to the thread they belong to.
+Comments MUST provide a field `inReplyTo` linking to the thread they belong to, or to the parent comment in case of a nested reply.
 As mentioned before, both threads and comments MUST include a field `audience`, which allows resolving the group they belong to.

+Implementations MAY use the `context` field to reference the corresponding thread, as well as other comments or activities in the thread.

 To navigate down from a group to threads and comments, implementations MAY expose them as collections.
 Groups MAY have a `replies` collection which contains all threads.
 Each thread MAY again have a `replies` collection which lists all comments responding to the thread.